 The Support Materials include resumes of the project director, project staff, and participating scholars.
 Other items to be included are letters of support from sponsoring and supporting institutions, letters from institutions and organizations impacted by the program, and letters from supportive and interested individuals.
 Those who are applying for digital humanities initiatives such as web/app design should consider submitting samples of past work.

 All LEH Rebirth Grant applications are subject to the same review process, which begins with the staff evaluating proposals prior to submitting them to the Grant Review Committee (GRC), which is comprised of LEH staff, LEH board members, and Louisiana scholars.
 The staff and GRC evaluate applications in four categories:

 - Outreach strategies;

 - Partnerships with institutions, scholars and other humanities organizations

-- Alignment LEH mission, including incorporation in Louisiana Cultural Vistas magazine and/or KnowLouisina.org, the Digital Encyclopedia of Louisiana, statewide outreach, and special audiences.
+- Alignment LEH mission, including potential for incorporation in 64 Parishes magazine and website, statewide outreach, and special audiences.

 - Applicants for research and publishing initiatives should provide letter of interest or proof of contract from a publisher, or detail other means of reaching the public.

 The GRC screens applications and provides recommendations to the Full Board.
 The LEH may in some cases award partial amounts of grant requests.
-Grant payment is awarded in two installments, 75% at time of award and 25% after project evaluation is completed and approved by LEH staff.
+Grant payment is awarded in one installment after project evaluation is completed and approved by LEH staff.